 Your need for emotional attunement means you are wounded by emotional neglect if your parents were cold and dismissive.

-Things that do not affect your siblings or peers traumatise you.
+Things that do not affect your siblings or peers traumatize you.

-In other words, your sensitivity and overexcitabilities make you susceptible to stronger and more lasting trauma responses.
+In other words, your sensitivity and overexcitabilities make you susceptible to more substantial and lasting trauma responses.

-Unfortunately, few mental health professionals understand emotional intensity and chronic childhood trauma, also known as Complex Trauma/ CPTSD.
-You are more likely to be over-diagnosed and medicated for mood disorders or personality disorders than to get the understanding you need.
+Unfortunately, few mental health professionals understand emotional intensity and chronic childhood trauma or Complex Trauma/ CPTSD.
+You are more likely to be overdiagnosed and medicated for mood disorders or personality disorders than to get the understanding you need.

 Here, we will discuss the mechanism of childhood trauma splitting, which is a common reaction to complex trauma.

-Unfortunately, when you dissociate, you not only withdraw from external psychic injuries but also from yourself.
+Unfortunately, when you dissociate, you not only withdraw from external psychic injuries but also from yourself, and the joy and aliveness life has to offer.

 Childhood trauma splitting started as a coping strategy for overwhelming experiences.
-When stressful events such as parents’ arguments, physical violence, verbal abuse or prolonged neglect happened, you had no choice but to cut off.
-Because you are highly sensitive, you may not have externalised your pain but instead, withdrawn and internalised your anger.
+When chronic narcissistic abuse or stressful events such as parents’ arguments, physical violence, verbal abuse, or prolonged neglect happened, you had no choice but to cut off.
+Because you are highly sensitive, you may not have externalized your pain but instead withdrawn and internalized your anger.
 You may even direct your anger towards yourself, turning it into self-blame and shame.

-Taking childhood trauma splitting into adulthood, you feel an internal conflict almost daily.
-For instance, a part of you may be like a child that is easily hurt and acts impulsively, while another part of you manages to be a strong, competent adult.
+Taking childhood trauma into adulthood, you feel an internal conflict almost daily.
+For instance, a part of you may be like a child who is easily hurt and acts impulsively, while another part of you manages to be a robust and competent adult.
 One part may dominate your home life, another your career life.
 When triggered, you flip from one mode of being to another, confusing both yourself and others.

 To a degree, having different personas is normal.
 For instance, it is considered healthy to be different at work and at home.
-When your sensitive psyche is traumatised, however, ‘taking over’ various parts can become automatic and unmanageable.
-You do not know why you are triggered, but before you know it, you have reacted in ways that you later regret.
+However, when your sensitive psyche is traumatized, ‘taking over’ various parts can become automatic and unmanageable.
+You do not know why you are triggered, but before you know it, you react in ways you later regret.

 Come, said my soul,